mapbox/stork/readme.md

 - `python2.7`
 - `python3.6`

 For each of these environments, see the related Dockerfile in the `Dockerfiles` folder for the specifics of the build environment.
-Furthermore, the respective `.yml` files in the `buildspces` folder define the steps that will be taken to bundle your repository.
+Furthermore, the respective `.yml` files in the `buildspecs` folder define the steps that will be taken to bundle your repository.

 If you wish to build bundles for a runtime other than `nodejs6.10`, follow these steps: